 How much does a school orchard cost?

--We do a great deal of fundraising to plant school orchards.
-We ask that schools utilize the community, such as PTOs to help raise $500.
+We do a great deal of fundraising to plant school orchards.
+We ask that schools reach out to their community, working with groups such as PTOs, to help raise $500.
 This is roughly ¼ of our total cost, including materials and overhead.
-If the goal of $500 is not reached we will work typically work to make the orchard happen anyway.
+This is not an absolute deal breaker however, and we can typically work to find a solution if the goal of the full $500 cannot be reached.

 How much space is needed?